 - What kind of impact would you like "God's work.
-Our hands."
-Sunday to have on your community? - 2.
-What kind of impact would you like "God's work.
-Our hands."
-Sunday to have on your congregation? - 3.
-What needs in your community would you like to see met on "God's work.
-Our hands."
-Sunday? - 4.
+Our hands." to have on your community? - What kind of impact would you like "God's work.
+Our hands." to have on your congregation? - What needs in your community would you like to see met on the "God's work.
+Our hands." day of service? - 4.
 What will you do to ensure that your entire congregation can take part?